divine-group/divine-group.github.io/README.md

-# HI-TECH LUBRICANTS
+# DIVINE Group

 Welcome to the official website of **DIVINE Group**.
 We provide high-quality pharmacy solutions for various industries.
-Our products ensure smooth performance, long-lasting durability, and efficient operation of machinery.
+Our products ensure best quality, long-lasting durability, and efficiency.

 ## Website Overview